MattWindsor91/eMeritous/readme.txt

 COMMENTS:

-You can send comments/questions/whatever to my email address, which is given on the website.
+Send comments/questions/whatever specific to this fork to my email address, mattwindsor ${COMMERCIAL_AT} btinternet ${FULL_STOP} com.

+Anything relating to the original Meritous should NOT go to me, but to Lancer-X/ASCEAI.
+(The converse applies for eMeritous peculiarities)

 ACKNOWLEDGEMENTS:

-Thanks to my beta testers: Quasar, Terryn and Wervyn, for their hard work in assisting me in keeping Meritous fairly stable.
+Thanks to the Meritous beta testers: Quasar, Terryn and Wervyn, for their hard work in assisting in keeping Meritous fairly stable.